michaelgrn/michaelgrn.github.io/index.md

 ---

-The People and Information Research Team studies information retrieval, recommender systems, and other intelligent information systems.
+The People and Information Research Team (PIReT, pronounced "pirate") studies information retrieval, recommender systems, and other intelligent information systems.
 We are particularly interested in building compelling new applications focused on the needs of their users; understanding the ways in which these systems,